SAP-samples/cloud-cap-samples-java/README.md

 The **domain models** are defined using [CDS entity definitions](https://cap.cloud.sap/docs/cds/cdl#entity-and-type-definitions).

 By default, an in-memory or optionally a file-based SQLite database is used for **data persistency**.
-Once productively deployed to SAP Cloud Platform, SAP HANA can be used.
+Once productively deployed to SAP Business Platform, SAP HANA can be used.

 **Services** are defined using [CDS Service Models](https://cap.cloud.sap/docs/cds/cdl#services).
 The **OData V4 Protocol Adapter** translates the CDS service models into corresponding OData schemas and maps the incoming OData requests to the corresponding CDS services.

 Although CAP provides generic **event handlers** to serve most CRUD requests out-of-the-box, it’s possible to add business logic through [Custom Event Handlers](https://cap.cloud.sap/docs/get-started/in-a-nutshell#adding-custom-logic).

-A Fiori UI is added using predefined SAP Fiori elements templates. **[Fiori annotations](https://cap.cloud.sap/docs/guides/fiori/#fiori-annotations)** add information to the service definitions, on how to render the data.
+A SAP Fiori UI is added using predefined SAP Fiori elements templates. **[SAP Fiori annotations](https://cap.cloud.sap/docs/advanced/fiori#fiori-annotations)** add information to the service definitions, on how to render the data.

 ## Demonstrated Features